goldr0g3r/FinTrack/README.md

 ## License

-This project is licensed under the MIT License.
+This ject is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Author